Topological order: Applications

 The materials described by Landau symmetry-breaking theory have had a substantial impact on technology.
 For example, ferromagnetic materials that break spin rotation symmetry can be used as the media of digital information storage.
 A hard drive made of ferromagnetic materials can store gigabytes of information.
 Liquid crystals that break the rotational symmetry of molecules find wide application in display technology.
 Crystals that break translation symmetry lead to well defined electronic bands which in turn allow us to make semiconducting devices such as transistors.
 Different types of topological orders are even richer than different types of symmetry-breaking orders.
-This suggests their potential for exciting, novel applications.
+This suggests their potential for novel applications.

+Quantum Computation

 One theorized application would be to use topologically ordered states as media for quantum computing in a technique known as topological quantum computing.
 A topologically ordered state is a state with complicated non-local quantum entanglement.
 The non-locality means that the quantum entanglement in a topologically ordered state is distributed among many different particles.
 As a result, the pattern of quantum entanglements cannot be destroyed by local perturbations.
 This significantly reduces the effect of decoherence.
 This suggests that if we use different quantum entanglements in a topologically ordered state to encode quantum information, the information may last much longer.
 The quantum information encoded by the topological quantum entanglements can also be manipulated by dragging the topological defects around each other.
 This process may provide a physical apparatus for performing quantum computations.
 Therefore, topologically ordered states may provide natural media for both quantum memory and quantum computation.
 Such realizations of quantum memory and quantum computation may potentially be made fault tolerant.

+One class of systems that has been proposed to leverage topological order for quantum computation is the "self correcting quantum memories."
+These are systems whose error mitigation properties come not from active error correction but rather come from the survival of its ground state degeneracy at finite temperature.
+I.e. errors are mitigated from the device naturally returning to thermal equilibrium.
+A roadblock to this approach has been formalized by Matthew Hastings where he showed that any stabilizer models (the prevailing type of model used for quantum error correction) in three or higher spatial dimensions does not support topological order.
+It has recently been shown that topological order at finite temperature can exist in three spatial dimensions; however, as the existations of this system are fermionic anyons, it cannot be used as a quantum memory as fermion parity superselection does not allow for superpositions of the logical states.